philippe75004/SIEM1/README.md

 1. Upload the following file from the Nessus vulnerability scan.
    - [Nessus Scan Results](resources/nessus_logs.csv)

+*One way to retrieve the files uploaded is to search for * then on the Left Menu, under SELECTED FIELDS, the Source show all the files uploaded for our demonstration.*

 ![upload](/Screenshots/Splunk-Homeworks-Nessus_File.PNG "upload")

 2. Create a report that shows the `count` of critical vulnerabilities from the customer database server.
    - The database server IP is `10.11.36.23`.
    - The field that identifies the level of vulnerabilities is `severity`.

+*We used in our search the stats command in order to count the number of events for each severity then the sort - count command to oder the result from higher to lower*

 ![report](/Screenshots/Splunk-Homeworks-Nessus_Search.PNG "report")